OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

         # next, our dictionary of response variables
         {
-            # dictionary for our response variable y
+            # dictionary for our response variable, y
             'y': {
-                # dictionary for our design variable x
+                # dictionary for our design variable, x
                 'x': {
                     # first color: (rows of y, columns of x)
                     0: [[0, 1, 2, 3, 4], [0, 2, 4, 6, 8]],